 The Dean of Students will notify recipients and, with the approval of the Director of Planned Giving, will issue the disbursement.

-- Successful projects must send the Dean of Students a brief report on the use of the funds and main outcomes of the project by June 15th of the year following receipt of the funding.
+- Successful projects must send the Dean of Students a brief report on the use of the funds and main outcomes of the project by Spring/Summer 2022 TBD.
 This report will be shared with the Provost and the Director of Bequests and Planned Gifts, and must accompany any request for renewal.

 - Any advertising of projects or events should mention that Mary H. Brown funding made it possible in whole (or in part).